Matting is a knot that has basically gotten out of control. It’s twisted and tangled it’s through other bits of hair to form a solid clump of mess!

 If your dog favours one hip to the other, you may find more knots on one side of your dog, If your dog licks a certain area often, this hair needs to be brushed more regularly as the saliva tangles the hair making it easier to knot.

-If your dog has the type of coat that tangles very easily, they will also be more prone to matting as brushing becomes more difficult and
+If your dog has the type of coat that tangles very easily, they will also be more prone to matting as brushing becomes more difficult and and the knots are seemingly never-ending.

 Never leave a dog matted

 Once your dog develops a mat or areas have become matted, if the hair is not released, the hair continues to become entangled over and over again pulling on your dog’s skin.
 This pulling can not only be painful for your dog but can lead to a whole world of trouble – and although these things may seem far fetched, they are not uncommon at all.
-In
+In some of these are too common.

 Common Health Issues Seen in Matted Dogs